The Double Refuge 🌎 Many Tribes

 The combination of fervor to believe and stricture not to question wasn’t invented by the Christians, however: the Jewish scripture has a great deal of stricture or Thous shalt nots, chief among them being, Thou shalt have no god (with a small g) before God (with a capital G).
 Orthodox Christians, heir to the Jewish tradition, naturally have commandments of their own, chief among them being, Thou shalt believe the ideal to be the Reality — with a definite article and a capital R.

 This ideal Reality isn’t just a Truth in the most sacred and inviolable sense; it’s also an actual Being that stands separate from us and who is the only Reality that can save us.
-Even if liberals believe in all the positive things the ideal or exemplar stands for, and even if they dedicate their lives and sacrifice their own well-being to living out all the good things in this ideal, it still doesn’t suffice for orthodox Christians, who still demand that they must believe in the incarnation if they are to reach Truth and eternal life.
+Even if open theists believe in all the positive things the ideal or exemplar stands for, and even if they dedicate their lives and sacrifice their own well-being to living out all the good things in this ideal, it still doesn’t suffice for orthodox Christians, who still demand that they must believe in the incarnation if they are to reach Truth and eternal life.

 🌍